david98hall/mendeley-utils-py/README.md

 # mendeley-utils-py
-Utilities for simplifying the use of the Python Mendeley API
+Utilities for simplifying the use of the Python [Mendeley API](https://github.com/Mendeley/mendeley-python-sdk).

-## Example
+### Example
 ```python
 import yaml
 from mendeley_utils import MendeleyHelper